harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 2. The variable `storage_account_location` has no `default` value.
 When `terraform apply` or `terraform plan` is executed, a simple wizard will ask for a value.
 3. Actual variable values could also be specified using `Environment Variables`.
 This is an excellent approach to build servers or scenarios where *Terraform* scripts are applied without human interaction. `Environment Variables` are pulled if their name follows the schema `TF_VAR_{variable_name}` (`TF_VAR_storage_account_location` in this example)
 4. Values can be specified by passing arguments to the `terraform apply` command.
 This approach is great for development time or -if required due to limitations- for unattended execution contexts such as build servers
-5. The last and most convenient method to specify variable values are so-called `.tfvars` files. `.tfvars` Files should never go to source control.
+5. The last and most convenient method to specify variable values are so-called `.tfvars` files. `.tfvars` files should never go to source control.
 In real-world scenarios, it's often required to pass some sensitive data into *Terraform* scripts (Think of Service Principal credentials for example).
 My projects normally contain a `values.tfvars.template` file which is explicitly added to *git* and tells other teammates which values should be defined.
 Providing concrete values for the sample `variables` above could look like this.

 ```hcl
 storage_account_name = "storagethorsten"